 This Cauliflower and Potato Curry (also known as Aloo Gobi) is a delicious and filling vegan curry.
 Comforting chunks of potato and cauliflower make the base of this budget friendly curry, all brought together in an easy and flavour packed creamy sauce.
 It's rich and hearty and freezes well, making it perfect for batch cooking.

-A delicious meal when you are trying to save some money, but you don't want to sacrifice on flavour.
+This potato and cauliflower curry is our favourite meal when we are trying to save some money, but we don't want to sacrifice on flavour.
 If you are looking for some more budget friendly curries, why not try our 10 Minute Chickpea and Spinach Curry?

 Jump to: